AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-AI-Agents-MCP-03.md

 | Reduces prompt complexity         | Risk of overfitting or forgetting |
 | Works well offline or locally     | Not ideal for frequently changing data |

-> Fine-tuning is powerful, but it’s not always the first choice—especially when you need flexibility or real-time knowledge.
+> Fine-tuning is powerful, but it’s not always the first choice - especially when you need flexibility or real-time knowledge.

-## 2. Prompt Engineering — Speaking the Model’s Language
+## 2. Prompt Engineering : Speaking the Model’s Language

-Sometimes, you don’t need to retrain the model—you just need to *talk to it better*.
+Sometimes, you don’t need to retrain the model - you just need to *talk to it better*.

 **Prompt engineering** is the art of crafting inputs that guide the model to behave the way you want.
 It’s fast, flexible, and doesn’t require model access.